 “When the Center was willing to help, I was so grateful,” said Mariza.
 “I feel very blessed for their help.
 Working with them was easy, and in the blink of an eye I was approved and ready to go.”

-Anthony Gurrola, loan specialist with the Center, helped Mariza get set up with financing in May 2020 to help complete the business purchase and transition.
+The Center helped Mariza get set up with financing in May 2020 to help complete the business purchase and transition.
+One-on-one counseling was provided with funds through the U.S. Department of Agriculture’s Rural Microentrepreneur Assistance Program.

-“Mariza had been employed with the business for about two years when she and her family recognized an opportunity to purchase and operate this business,” said Anthony.
+“Mariza had been employed with the business for about two years when she and her family recognized an opportunity to purchase and operate this business,” said Kim Preston, director of Lending Services at the Center.
 “This all occurred toward the beginning of the COVID-19 pandemic where businesses were going into lockdown and there were many uncertainties and difficulties, which prompted additional motivation from the seller to get the sale done quickly.”

-Together, Anthony and Mariza decided the Express Loan was the best route.
+Together, Center staff and Mariza decided the Express Loan was the best route.

-“The streamlined Express Loan process was welcomed by Mariza and her primary lender as we were able to all work together and help Mariza complete the purchase of her new business,” Anthony said.
+“The streamlined Express Loan process was welcomed by Mariza and her primary lender as we were able to all work together and help Mariza complete the purchase of her new business,” Kim said.

 Express Loans are designed for new and returning borrowers and are underwritten on a credit score and two personal bank statements, allowing for fast decisions.
 The timeline for this financing offers prequalification in 24 hours and a final decision within three business days after applications and documents are complete.